Managing a completely or partially obstructed airway

 Opening the airway with the jaw thrust procedure

-1. Kneel at the head end of the casualty supporting the head with MILS (see later).
+1. Kneel at the side of the casualty

 2. Place both thumbs on the casualty’s cheek bones.